thisham/thisham/README.md

 🛠️ **My Wrenches and Hammers**<br />
-React Native, TypeScript and iOS stuff;<br />
+TypeScript, Golang;
-Still using PHP; and<br />
+Still using PHP; and
-Learns dart, swift, go and anything that I interested in.
+Learns dart, swift and anything that I interested in.

 📫 **Reach me up**